danielsinderson/personal-website/src/pages/posts/DIYphd-3-reading-list.md

 - ***Governing the Commons*** by Elinor Ostrom
 - ***People and Forests: Communities, Institutions, and Governance*** by Clark C. Gibson, Margaret A. McKean, and Elinor Ostrom
 - ***Understanding Institutions: The Science and Philosophy of Living Together*** by Francesco Guala
+- ***Mathematical Structure of Syntactic Merge*** by Matilde Marcolli, Noam Chomsky, and Robert C. Berwick